IHE/ITI.PDQm/input/pagecontent/volume-1.md

 There is no transaction which corresponds to the Patient Demographics and Visit Query [ITI-22].
 See [ITI TF-2: Appendix M.4](https://profiles.ihe.net/ITI/TF/Volume2/ch-M.html#M.4) for a mapping of query fields for PDQ, PDQv3, and PDQm transactions.

-**Note 2:** The Patient Demographics Consumer shall implement at least one of the Mobile Patient Demographics Query [ITI-78] or Patient Demographics Match [ITI-119] transactions.
+**Note 2:** The Patient Demographics Consumer SHALL implement at least one of the Mobile Patient Demographics Query [ITI-78] or Patient Demographics Match [ITI-119] transactions.

 ### 1:38.1.1 Actor Descriptions and Actor Profile Requirements